praekeltfoundation/docker-django-bootstrap/README.md

 ***Note:*** Any files stored in directories called `static`, `staticfiles`, `media`, or `mediafiles` in the project root directory (`/app`) will be served by Nginx.
 Do not store anything here that you do not want the world to see.

+**Django settings file**
+You'll probably want to make your Django settings file *Docker-friendly* so that the app is easier to deploy on container-based infrastructure.
+There are a lot of ways to do this and many project-specific considerations, but the [settings file](example/mysite/docker_settings.py) in the example project is a good place to start and has lots of documentation.

 #### Step 2: Write a Dockerfile
 In the root of the repo for your Django project, add a Dockerfile for the project.
 For example, this file could contain:
 ```dockerfile